-Eric Mill is a leader and technology expert in Washington, DC, creating better public services and smarter policy.
+Eric Mill is a senior leader and technology expert in Washington, DC, creating better public services and smarter policy.

 As part of the U.S. General Services Administration and its 18F team, Eric has led government-wide initiatives that have improved public technology, cybersecurity, and online privacy.
 Eric currently oversees Login.gov, a global service offering secure, private authentication to millions of people accessing US public services.